 - a.
 Attend all Executive meetings - b.
 Attend all Planning and Development meetings. - c.
 Work with the Executive Director to promote the game of Lacrosse. - d.
-Work with the Executive Director to discover new methods of fundraising and develop corporate sponsorships.

-e.
-Planning

-- Communicate with Sector Chairs, Associations, and Leagues to understand their promotional requirements and desires.
+Work with the Executive Director to discover new methods of fundraising and develop corporate sponsorships. - e.
+Planning - i.
+Communicate with Sector Chairs, Associations, and Leagues to understand their promotional requirements and desires.
 As well, gather marketing ideas from these organizations and report to Executive. - ii.
-Assist Executive Director understand the needs and wants of the Saskatchewan Lacrosse Association's membership as it relates to the marketing and promotion of Lacrosse. - iii.
-Assist Executive Director in examining fundraising opportunities, in order to increase the Saskatchewan Lacrosse Association's self help revenue, thereby, increasing the amount of funding available for programs and services.
+Assist Executive Director understand the needs and wants of the Saskatchewan Lacrosse Association's membership as it relates to the marketing and promotion of Lacrosse. - Assist Executive Director in examining fundraising opportunities, in order to increase the Saskatchewan Lacrosse Association's self help revenue, thereby, increasing the amount of funding available for programs and services.

-76. Vice President Development/Planning (VP President Development/Planning)
+81. Vice President Development/Planning (VP President Development/Planning)

 - a.
 Attend all Executive Meetings - b.
 Chair all Planning & Development meetings. - c.
-Find ways to work with all Member Associations, clubs, & leagues and motivate them to plan and develop for the future.
+Find ways to work with all Member Associations, clubs, & leagues and motivate them to plan and develop for the future. - d.
+Planning - Assist Member Associations, clubs and leagues in their long term planning.

-d.
-Planning

-- Assist Member Associations, clubs and leagues in their long term planning.
 Communicate to members the importance of both short term and long term goals.
-Communicate to the Executive Director the development of any attainable goals for registered players, coaches, or officials. - ii.
-Facilitate Saskatchewan Lacrosse Association overall organizational planning meetings.
+Communicate to the Executive Director the development of any attainable goals for registered players, coaches, or officials. - Facilitate Saskatchewan Lacrosse Association overall organizational planning meetings.
 The development of a long-term plan through member meetings shall be the responsibility of the V.P.
 Planning/Development in coordination with the Executive Director. - iii.
 The VP Planning/Development shall monitor an organization's success in achieving their membership goals, and provide assistance in coordination with the Executive Director in helping them achieve their goals.

-77. Vice President of Indigenous Development (VP Indigenous of Development)
+82. Vice President of Indigenous Development (VP Indigenous of Development)

 - a.
 Attend the Executive, Board, Operations, Planning & Development, and the Annual General Meetings. - b.
 Provide input into the development of lacrosse within the Indigenous community. - c.
-Coordinate the development of lacrosse into the North American Indigenous Games and the Saskatchewan First Nations Summer Games. - d.
-Communicate with the Indigenous community throughout Saskatchewan. - e.
-Provide support to member clubs/associations. - f.
-Facilitate the development of cultural sensitivity and awareness at all levels within the lacrosse community.
+Work with the Executive Director and FSIN appointed NAIG Lacrosse Coordinator to facilitate the Sask Sport NAIG grant. - d.
+Coordinate the development of Lacrosse into the Saskatchewan First Nations Summer Games - e.
+Communicate with the Indigenous community throughout Saskatchewan. - f.
+Provide support to member clubs/associations. - g.
+Facilitate the development of cultural sensitivity and awareness at all levels within the lacrosse community. - h.
+Planning - i.

-g.
-Planning

-- i.
 The Vice President of Indigenous Development shall take a proactive role in increasing the number of Indigenous people involved in the sport of lacrosse at the grassroots level and developing high performance athletes/coaches/officials of Indigenous ancestry in Saskatchewan. - ii.
 The Vice President of Indigenous Development shall assist in the development of the budget and grant applications for the Indigenous development area. - iii.
-The Vice President of Indigenous Development in coordination with the Sectors shall take a lead role in determining some long terms goals and projections for Indigenous involvement in each sector.
+The Vice President of Indigenous Development in coordination with the Sectors shall take a lead role in determining some long terms goals and projections for Indigenous involvement in each sector. - i.
+Monitoring - i.
+The Vice President of Indigenous Development shall monitor the activities of the Saskatchewan Lacrosse Association's progress in meeting plans and goals that were set out in the strategic plan.